Ampoule before or after moisturizer?

 - Optional serum: if you use a serum, layer it after the ampoule if it has a similar or slightly thicker texture.

-- Apply eye care: thin formulas first.
+- Apply eye care: thinner formulas first.

 Serum or ampoule first?

-K‑beauty example with SKIN1004
+K-Beauty practical example with SKIN1004

 - Cleanse and tone